tsgates/arch-wiki-markdown/wiki/Evolution.md

 server adress and username.
 For the rest of the options just follow the wizard.
 It is very easy, if you get stuck read this guide [1].

-Unfortunately, Evolution currently (version 2.26) suffers from a serious IMAP issue, as reported in [2].
-It appears this issue has existed for at least the past 3 years prior to this version, and it shows no signs of being dealt with soon.
-This bug especially affects to the point of unuseability those with slow connections.
-The next section shows an alternative IMAP connectivity method which works better.

 Alternative IMAP Setup
 ----------------------